Message from the Foundation Chair 2020-2021

 Alexandre has always been an advocate for the well-being of his community through his passion for helping others.

-Collin Bourgeois (Board of Directors)
+Collin Bourgeois (Member)

 Collin Bourgeois is well known as much for his volunteer work as for his humanitarian efforts.
 He holds a diploma in Funeral Services from Humber College of Applied Arts and Technology (1979) and was awarded an honorary diploma in Health Sciences from College Boréal in 2014.